 The Advantages of Using Drones for Asset Inspection

-The use of drones for asset inspection is fast becoming a preferred method within the oil and gas industry, as well as for chemical companies.
+The use of drones for asset inspection is fast becoming a preferred method within the oil & gas, mining and other industries.
 Such visual surveillance offers a multitude of advantages, including those of safety, significantly lowered costs, improved data collection and reduced asset downtime.
-With over 200 deaths and 15,000 serious injuries each year in confined spaces*, companies are reaping the benefits of utilising robots, drones and Unmanned Aerial Systems that remove the need for humans to enter hazardous areas and spaces.
+With over 200 deaths and 15,000 serious injuries each year in confined spaces*, companies are realising the benefits of utilising robots and drones that remove the need for humans to enter hazardous areas and spaces.

 Challenges of traditional asset inspection

 There are multiple challenges when it comes to traditional methods of asset inspection.
 The most pressing is that of human safety.
 This includes:

 - The need for humans to enter confined spaces with limited exit points